deltaclock/Vitadb-Downloader/README.md

 You can get it from your package manager.

-It is recommended to make 2 folders for your homebrews and plugins.The script will save all the files to the current working dir.
+The script autocreates folders automatically and saves files there.

 # NOTES
 I know this script is inefficient so i welcome anyone with some good ideas.